gradle/gradle/subprojects/docs/src/docs/release/notes.md

 When generating builds with the `init` task and opting in to incubating features, Gradle now places convention plugins under the `build-logic` directory instead of in `buildSrc`.

+Convention plugins are Gradle’s recommended way of organizing build logic where you can compose custom build logic by applying and configuring both core and external plugins.

 For more information about convention plugins, see [Convention Plugins](userguide/sharing_build_logic_between_subprojects.html#sec:convention_plugins).